Oxygen Chamber Operators

 Sussex MS Centre

 The Sussex MS Centre is a small, inclusive, self-help, independently funded Centre supporting people with Multiple Sclerosis.
 We offer drug free therapies such as Oxygen Therapy, Acupuncture, Massage and Shiatsu, and exercise classes including Keep Fit, Pilates and Yoga.
 Our aims are to maintain flexibility, mobility, and provide pain relief promoting well-being and a positive attitude for those with MS.

 The oxygen in the air we breathe is constantly treating the day to day damage we sustain - repairing and renewing our cells.
 When tissues are damaged the capillaries they contain are also damaged.
 This reduces the flow of blood that transports oxygen, which may limit or even prevent recovery.
 Members breathe oxygen through a mask or hood, whilst the pressure on the inside of the chamber is increased.

-We are looking for people who would be happy to train up as a Volunteer Oxygen Chamber Operator to be on call for shifts that other volunteers can't make.
-Shift = 3.5/4hrs
+We are looking for people who would be happy to train up as a Volunteer Oxygen Chamber Operator to take on a weekly shift.
+Generally a shift is about 3.5/4 hrs.

 You do not need to have any specific experience as you will receive full training.

 - Opportunity to work and be a part of the MS Centre and gain

 social interaction (of which there is a lot, being a very friendly